 Core partners:

-Utrecht University, HU University of Applied Sciences Utrecht, UMC Utrecht.
+Utrecht University, HU University of Applied Sciences Utrecht, Maastricht University, University of Groningen, UMCG & UMC Utrecht.

 The Ombion Centre for Animal-free Biomedical Translation National Growth Fund application was submitted by the Ministry of Agriculture, Fisheries, Food Security and Nature (LVVN, formerly LNV) within the framework of its Transitie Proefdiervrije Innovatie (TPI) program.